16th Annual Workshop on Survey Methodology

 Alexandre Fernandes Barbosa (Cetic.br|NIC.br)

-Denise Britz do Nascimento Silva (Science)
+Denise Britz do Nascimento Silva (SCIENCE)

 Fábio José Novaes de Senne (Cetic.br|NIC.br)